yzgastk/python_crypto_trading_bot/README.md

  and to be able to paper trade before going live.

 ## Install
+### *nix based
 First, check that you have the following dependencies installed:
 - [TA-Lib](https://mrjbq7.github.io/ta-lib/) (not mandatory)
 - pip dependencies : `pip3 install -r requirements.txt`

 Then, download or git clone the project, and you are ready to go!
+### Dockerfile
+You can also use the Dockerfile to build a working container.
+First, go inside the project folder, then :
+`sudo docker build -t pctb:Dockerfile .`

+Then you can work inside the container using : `sudo docker run -it pctb:Dockerfile`.
+It will get you inside the project folder.

+You can use `python3 main.py` to see if everything is working correctly.
 ## Usage
 Run the script with `python3 main.py` and the basic example should start.
 The script can take the following arguments:
 - -t, --timeframe: The timeframe  (type: string | default: "15m")